eagle4life69/otr-contributor-directory/readme.txt

 == Description ==

-OTR Contributor Directory helps you highlight actors, writers, producers, and others from your podcast episodes.
-Using post tags, it dynamically pulls all related content and displays it grouped by Show and Year — with PowerPress download links, clean table formatting, and one-click download options.

-Perfect for fans tracking favorite stars or historians following contributor involvement.
+OTR Contributor Directory lets you build contributor profiles for your OTRWesterns.com podcast.
+Display a contributor’s full episode list—grouped by show and year—with clean tables and download options.
+Built to work with PowerPress metadata and Spreaker episode IDs.

 == How to Use ==

-1. Create a WordPress Page or Post for a contributor.
+1. Create a WordPress Page or Post for a contributor (e.g., William Conrad).
 2. Add the shortcode:
    `[otr_contributor name="William_Conrad"]`
 3. To include multiple aliases:
    `[otr_contributor name="William_Conrad,Bill_Conrad"]`

 == Features ==

-- Automatically groups episodes by Show (root category)
+- Group episodes by Show (from root category)
-- Further breaks down by Year (from post title in MM-DD-YY format)
+- Further group by Year (parsed from title in MM-DD-YY format)
-- Displays PowerPress download links
+- Pulls MP3 link from PowerPress enclosure
+- Spreaker episode ID used for batch download handling
-- Clean, responsive table layout with columns
+- Clean table layout for episode listings
+- "Download" button for each episode using PowerPress MP3 link
-- Includes “Download All Episodes” button per year
+- "Download All Episodes" button per year using custom handler
-- Tabs allow easy navigation across shows
-- Dynamically updates as new episodes are published

-== Frequently Asked Questions ==

-= Can I list multiple tag names for one contributor? =
+- Shortcode supports aliasing via multiple tag names
-Yes, just use a comma-separated list in the `name` attribute.

-= Do I have to manually create pages? =
-Yes, for now you'll manually create a WordPress Page and add the shortcode.

-= Can I display writers or producers? =
-Absolutely — just tag posts with their names and use the shortcode accordingly.
+- External JavaScript (no inline scripts)

 == Changelog ==

+= 1.0.5 =
+* Moved inline JS to external file
+* Download button uses PowerPress MP3 URL
+* "Download All" button now uses custom download.php with episode IDs
+* Uses Elementor-style icon for download button
+* Skips download buttons if Spreaker ID is missing

 = 1.0.4 =
-* Added table-based layout for episodes
+* Table layout and styling for episode listings
-* Added Download All Episodes button per year group
+* Added "Download All Episodes" button

 = 1.0.3 =
-* Added support for multiple tag names (aliases)
+* Support for multiple tag aliases in sho*
-* Skipped duplicate episode posts

-= 1.0.2 =
-* Prevented duplicate episodes in grouped listings

-= 1.0.1 =
-* Initial release with grouping by show and year using PowerPress download links

-== Upgrade Notice ==

-= 1.0.4 =
-Major UI improvements: table view and Download All button